yauhen-vavilkin/mod-pubsub/README.md

 ****System user credentials****

 `mod-pubsub` requires these credentials to be able to deliver events to subscribers.
+Username and password for system user must be provided using system variables `SYSTEM_USER_NAME` and `SYSTEM_USER_PASSWORD`, otherwise application will crash at startup.
  ```
       {
         "name": "SYSTEM_USER_NAME",
-        "value": "pub-sub"
+        "value": "USERNAME_HERE"
       },
       {
         "name": "SYSTEM_USER_PASSWORD",
-        "value": "YOUR_PASSWORD_HERE"
+        "value": "PASSWORD_HERE"
       }
  ```
-Default username is `pub-sub`.
-Password must be provided via system variable `SYSTEM_USER_PASSWORD`, otherwise application will crash at startup.

 ## Verifying the module can connect and work with kafka